armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 There are a few methods I tried to get the messages with varying levels of success.

 ## Burp Suite ##
-I have used Burp Suite in the past to inspect HTTP(S) traffic and decided try it since the traffic was over port 443.
+I have used Burp Suite in the past to inspect HTTP(S) traffic and decided to try it since the traffic was over port 443.
 Normally, to use Burp Suite a root certificate needs to be added to the android phone.
 This enables the android phone to trust certificates signed by Burp Suite.
 The following steps, from [Distributed Compute](https://distributedcompute.com/2019/08/15/tech-note-installing-burp-certificate-on-android-9/), will install the root certificate.<br>
 - Export Burp CA certificate from Proxy -> Options page in DER format<br>
 - Convert DER to PEM format and rename as subject hash<br>
 {% highlight bash %}